anucvml/vidat/README.md

 ## Installation

+> Note that this is only necessary if you want to do development or host your own version of the tool.
+If you just want to label videos then you can use one of the host servers linked to above.

 1. Copy all files from `src` into a single directory.
 2. Put all files behind a web server ([Nginx](http://nginx.org/), [Apache](http://httpd.apache.org/), etc.).
 3. Open in your favourite browser.